YuriODev/python-yuriodev-01-simple-data-types/examples/README.md

-# Exercises 👨🏼‍💻
+# Examples 👨🏼‍💻

-Here are some exercises to get you started.
+Here are some examples to get you started.

-## Exercise 1
+## Example 1
 **Problem:** A natural number is given.
 Find the digit that stands in the tens place in the decimal notation of the number (the second digit, counting from the end of the record).